tylimbach/RubiksCubeAI/README.md

 - Deploy as a web app

 Supporting larger cubes becomes much more complex not only to solve, but even operations such as turns or node creation become more expensive.
-I likely need to implement variants of Kociemba's algorithm in order to simulate larger cubes.
+I likely need to implement variants of Kociemba's algorithm in order find solutions for larger cubes.

 Eventually I will port to a compiled language like Java to improve performance and pursue these goals.
 These goals will require a lot of refactoring regardless, so it would be a good idea to port beforehand.